Skip to main content

 It also directly impacts neurotransmitter systems in the brain that govern motivation, confidence, and emotional resilience.
 A decline in testosterone can therefore manifest as both increased body fat and a pervasive sense of apathy or low mood.

-Similarly, the fluctuations of during a woman’s life, particularly in perimenopause, have profound effects.
+Similarly, the fluctuations of estrogen and progesterone during a woman’s life, particularly in perimenopause, have profound effects.
 These hormones are critical for reproductive function.
 They are also essential for brain health, influencing serotonin and dopamine pathways that regulate mood and cognitive function.
 Their decline can lead to the classic symptoms of hot flashes and irregular cycles.

 It can also precipitate anxiety, sleep disturbances, and a decline in metabolic rate, making weight management more challenging.
 The body does not distinguish between a “mood problem” and a “metabolic problem”; it only recognizes a breakdown in its hormonal signaling architecture.